Vanderbilt University Medical Center

-The Vanderbilt University Medical Center (VUMC) is a medical provider with multiple hospitals in Nashville, Tennessee, as well as clinics and facilities throughout Middle Tennessee.
+The Vanderbilt University Medical Center (VUMC) is a medical provider with multiple hospitals in Nashville, Tennessee, as well as clinics and facilities throughout Middle Tennessee, United States.
+The main facility is on 1211 Medical Center Drive in the city.
 VUMC is an independent non-profit organization but maintains academic affiliations with Vanderbilt University.
-As of 2023, the health system had more than 3 million patient visits a year, a workforce of 40,000, and 1,741 licensed hospital beds.
+As of 2023, the health system (branded Vanderbilt Health as a whole) had more than three million patient visits a year, a workforce of 40,000, and 1,741 licensed hospital beds.